Werewolf Castle

 The total runtime of Werewolf Castle is 92 minutes (1h 32m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 5/10, and global collection metrics, Werewolf Castle stands as a challenging project for the creators.
-It remains an essential piece of the 2022 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 5.1/10, and global performance metrics, Werewolf Castle is classified as a AVERAGE.
+It remains an essential part of the 2022 cinematic calendar.

 Frequently Asked Questions